chuyskywalker/sale/readme.md

 ### RM31300 3U Rackmount - [Amazon](http://www.amazon.com/gp/product/B001LNVX7E), [Official](http://www.chenbro.com/en-global/products/RackmountChassis/3U_Chassis/RM31300)

-I have two of these.
-The first was in a datacenter, but when it was shipped back they packaged it very poorly and the rails got all messed up (see pictures).
-However, I liked the case so much that I bought a second one to use in my "LackRack".
-These cases normally retail for 200+, but since I want both of them gone they're going as a package deal.
-One of the cases, the one that has bent mounting rails, is in near stock condition.
-The other went through some deconstruction (not _destruction_ though) so I could mount a regular power supply into the front.

-The cases also include one 620w dual power supply that fits this chassis.
+Update -- sold one of the cases, the other is in such disarray there's probaby no way you want it.
+The cases' included one 620w dual power supply that fits this chassis which is still available. $100 for the powersupply (and the case would be free if you want it).

 ![](cases/20160305-IMG_1902.jpg)
 ![](cases/20160305-IMG_1903.jpg)